chinapedia/wikipedia.abstract.en/Page/Fruit.md

 Accessory fruit

-Pineapple_and_cross_section.jpgs as well as the pistils of many flowers.
+s as well as the pistils of many flowers.
 It is an accessory fruit and a multiple fruit.]]
 Some or all of the edible part of accessory fruit is not generated by the ovary.
 Accessory fruit can be simple, aggregate, or multiple, i.e., they can include one or more pistils and other parts from the same flower, or the pistils and other parts of many flowers.

 Table of fruit examples